xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 4. In the `my-app/src` directory, update the existing `App.js` file to use the `WalletContext` you just created, add the **Connect wallet** button UI element, and remove elements of the vanilla React app.

    To do this, copy this code block and paste it into the file, replacing all existing code.
-For your reference, lines with code changes are highlighted.
+For reference, lines with code changes are highlighted.

     ```javascript {1,3,6,9} showLineNumbers
     import { useContext } from 'react';